 Centre Area Transportation Authority ("CATA"), Centre Region Council of Governments ("CRCOG"), Centre Regional Recreation Authority ("CRRA") and Schlow Library have boards appointed jointly by the area governments' governing bodies.
 The Township elects two members to the Schlow Centre Region Library governing board and one member to the remaining units' governing boards.
 Accordingly, these organizations are not component units.
 These are independent units that select management staff, set user charges, establish budgets and control all aspects of the daily activities.
 In the event that one of these units would dissolve, however, the assets and/or liabilities would be shared among the participating municipalities.
-The Township approved the following operating and capital grants to these organizations for 2016: CATA \$153,236, CRCOG \$490,778, CRRA \$623,222 and Schlow Centre Region Library \$416,332.
+The Township approved the following operating and capital grants to these organizations for 2017: CATA \$132,247, CRCOG \$533,486, CRRA \$664,805 and Schlow Centre Region Library \$428,566.

-The Township guarantees bank debt for CRCOG.
-The Township would be obligated in the event CRCOG was not able to meet principal and interest payments when they become due.
-As of December 31, 2016 the maximum amount payable under such guarantees is \$4,540,660 plus interest.
+The Township guarantees a portion of the bank debt for CRCOG for the regional pools and parks.
+The Township would be obligated for their share in the event CRCOG was not able to meet principal and interest payments when they become due.
+As of December 31, 2017 the maximum amount payable under such guarantees is \$2,623,473 plus interest.
 CRCOG is current with the debt payments and the Township believes there is only a remote possibility that it would be required to perform under the guarantees, therefore no liability is recorded.
 The Township has guaranteed the debt through its maturity in 2028.
 There is no formal arrangement for recovery of payments should the guarantee be exercised.